CTiBW Children’s Easter Activity Day: Tues 15th April 9am-3pm

-Our thanks to Vicky Ackers and her team for all they do each month for our Church Lunches.
-The next lunch is on Wed 26th February.
-And the rest of the dates for the first half of the year are: 26th March (an MAF fundraiser), 30th April, 14th May (a fundraiser during Christian Aid week) and 25th June.
+Our on-going thanks to Vicky Ackers and her team for all they do each month for our Church Lunches (12noon in the Hall).
+The dates for the first half of the year are: 30th April, 14th May (a fundraiser during Christian Aid week) and 25th June.

 The team are looking for people who may want to make a donation or contribution of some kind; soup, cake, crackers, cheese etc. More generally, if you are able to help with the team, please let Vicky know.